mac1253/drupal-signage/README.md

 ## Some important info:
 #### #1.
 I'd recommend making some more dummy content with different pictures to see the slideshow in action!
 #### #2.
 As of right now making sure the image displays on the correct date isn't working in Drupal 8.
 #### #3.
 Using Field States UI module you can have the correct buildings displayed only when certain Campuses are checked.
 In this guide, all the buildings would be displayed and clickable regardless but it works because of the Filter Criteria settings so you can have East Campus selected and cafe for a building.
-It wouldnt show up in either.
+It wouldn't show up in either.

-Go back yo your home site and in the top right corner, where user links are, you can check out Slide managment, West Campus, East Campus, West Campus Cafe and any other ones you have added
+Go back yo your home site and in the top right corner, where user links are, you can check out Slide management, West Campus, East Campus, West Campus Cafe and any other ones you have added

 ## #5.
 Raspberry Pi Signage